suned/serum/README.md

 `Component`s can be abstract.
 Abstract `Component`s can't be injected in an `Environment` that doesn't provide a concrete implementation.
-For convenience you can import `abstractmethod`, `abstractclassmethod` or `abstractclassmethod` from `serum`, but they are simply references to the equivalent decorators from the `abc` module in the standard library.
+For convenience you can import `abstractmethod`, `abstractclassmethod` or `abstractclassmethod` from `serum`, but they are refer to the decorators from the `abc` module in the standard library.
 ```python
 from serum import abstractmethod